Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

 - Suitability for new or apprentice electricians

 Final Verdict: Though a bit expensive and hard to carry, the Klein Tools MM700 can be one of the best multimeters for electrical engineers and electrician apprentices regarding what it offers.

 The most important thing you should care about before purchasing any multimeter is your specific needs.

 Because there are currently many multiples of all shapes and sizes and price ranges, it’s better if you are clear about what your device is mainly used for.

 For example, the cheaper models can be the best multimeters for residential electricians or apprentices.

-Simply because these multimeters give you all you need for basic electric works such as current measurement or electric fixture repairs, etc.
+Simply because this multimeter gives you all you need for basic electric works such as current measurement or electric fixture repairs, etc.

 However, the high-end models with more distinct features are indeed the best multimeters for commercial electricians or professional electrical engineers.

-The reason is that they have to use multimeters for more challenging and complicated works in industrial settings.
+The reason is that they have to use a multimeter for more challenging and complicated works in industrial settings.